 Samsung made sure the experience is still miles better from its first edition.
 It simplifies and elevates the overall experience with the camera system, bringing in better software and performance.
 The Galaxy Z Fold2 has a total of five cameras to work with — three at the rear, one on the surface of the inner display, and the last one on the surface of the outer display.
 Essentially, you get two selfie cameras.

-The telephoto lens made light work of its shots, being able to bring sharpness and clarity up to 4x zoom levels.
+The telephoto lens made light work of its shots, being able to bring sharpness and clarity up to 4x levels of zoom.
 It can go up to 10x but that is when the picture gets all blurry and muddled.
 As for its Live Focus feature, it helps if your subject is in a well-lit environment to get the best out of your shots.
 Aside from that, it does well to blur out its background to give it a bokeh-like effect.

-After spending approximately three weeks with the Samsung Galaxy Z Fold2, I can see why it costs RM7,999.
-For one, it’s foldable glass technology is pretty amazing; the fact that Samsung has been able to replicate and innovate its technology is one for the books.
-Of course, there is still much room for improvement with one of the biggest peeves being the slight curve on the hinges when the phone is closed.
+After spending approximately three weeks with the Samsung Galaxy Z Fold2, I can see why it costs HK$16,998.
+For one, it’s foldable glass technology is pretty amazing; the fact that Samsung has been able to improve upon its earlier iteration of fold technology is one for the books.
+Of course, there is still much room for improvement with one of my biggest peeves being the slight curve on the hinges when the phone is closed.

 And of course, being a smartphone that costs that much in a time of a global pandemic and recession doesn’t seem like a smart investment choice.
 Then again, if you have that much money to spend on a smartphone-tablet combo, you’re investing in a smart device that can do it all, and so much more.